jameshughes89/cs4XX-EvolutionaryComputation/site/topics/origin/origin.rst

 * Things only exist because they don't not exist
 * Evolution has no intelligence guiding it
 * Yet, things seem to *work*
-* But remember, they works, because if it did not, it would exist
+* However, the things work because if they did not, they would not exist

 Learning to Walk